 The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
-It has been prepared on a historical cost basis except for investments in listed shares and derivative financial instruments, which are measured at fair value.
+It has been prepared on a historical cost basis except for investments in listed shares, which are measured at fair value.